dashaun-project-catalog/modulith-simple/README.md

 # modulith-simple
-Example of a simple module using Spring Moduliths
+Example of a simple module using Spring Modulith

+-